greenbrian/xlb/README.md

 # xlb

+## Purpose

+Fully provision and demonstrate a cloud based infrastructure in Amazon AWS with the following features:
+* Customized AMI operating system images built in automated fashion using Packer
+* Completely managed cloud infrastructure using Hashicorp Terraform
+* Hashicorp Consul used as a service registry and health check utility
+* Hashicorp Consul template installed to integrate with Consul to generate application configuration templates based on service availability and health

 ## Requirements and Assumptions

 Packer & Terraform installed
+An existing Amazon AWS account
-AWS credentials stored in ~/.aws/credentials in the following format
+AWS credentials stored in ~/.aws/credentials in the following format:

     [default]
     aws_access_key_id=AKIAIOSFODNN7EXAMPLE